 · Provide information and accounts when the Beneficiaries ask for them.

-· Preserve the value of the Trust’s capital.
+· Preserve the value of the fund’s capital.

 · To act unanimously unless the Trust document states otherwise.